keyneston/cftool/README.md

 	Looks through the cloud formation stacks you have and syncs them into local yaml files.

+* `cftool diff-template`
+	Grabs the live template, and gives a diff against the local version.

+* `cftool diff <name>`
+	Uploads the new local template and informs you what would change if the new one is uploaded.

 ## Local Config

 * `config.yaml`